OllieJones/Broadway/scaling.md

 ### HTML and CSS

 We need a div for Broadway to use to render the incoming video.
-For our letterboxing or clipping to work we need two nested divs with HTML like this.
-Broadway creates its own canvas element in the div.videocontainer.
+For our letterboxing or clipping to work we start with two nested divs with HTML like this.
+Broadway creates its own canvas element in the `div.videocontainer`.

 ```html
 <div id="container">